 Upon E.P.
 Pierce’s death in 1865, two of his daughters, Augusta “Gusty” (1830 – 1917) and Theresa Jane (1812 – 1890) Pierce inherited the property.
 Both were unmarried school teachers who taught in various locations around Vermont, Massachusetts, and New Hampshire.
 They both retired to their ancestral home.
 Gusty is remembered as an outspoken participant in town and school meetings and was the first woman to speak at a town meeting.
 She too was an ardent supporter of abolition and temperance.

-During this time, their younger brother Benjamin ran the tavern which now was called “The Lake House” or the "Lake View House".
+During this time, their younger, unmarried brother Benjamin F. (1833 - 1913) ran the tavern which now was called “The Lake House” or the "Lake View House".
 Besides being a standard stagecoach stop, it started catering to tourists who came to enjoy the activities on Spafford Lake (later called Spofford lake).
 At the time, their property extended all the way to the lakefront.
 Ironically, the Lake House had a liquor licenses beginning in 1884.

 Gusty died in 1917, the last of the ten Pierce siblings.
 After her death, the Pierce homestead passed out of the family.
 Eventually it changed hands again and in 1923, was purchased by Morris Friedsam, a prominent Chesterfield resident.
 Friedsam updated it with central heating and partial electricity.
 He also added dormers to the original wooden structure, and fixed the porch and chimneys.
 He operated it as a tea room, restaurant, and inn.
 In a portion of it, he ran an antique and reproduction shop.
 He renamed it "The Stone House Antiques".
 On the first floor, next to what is thought to be the stagecoach entrance, Friedsam added a “Barkeeper’s Cage”, an enclosed wooden cage-like structure with a wooden lattice top.
 A section of the lattice work can be raised or lowered to permit the serving of beverages.
 Spirits were kept on shelves that line the lower insides.
 The cash drawer is still workable.